alpaka-group/llama/documentation/pages/user/mappings.rst

   .. image:: ../../images/example_mapping.pdf

-The tree mapping is defined as :cpp:`llama::mapping::tree::Mapping`, but takes one more template parameter for the type of a list the tree operations and a further constructor parameter for the instantiation of this list.
+In code a tree mapping is defined as :cpp:`llama::mapping::tree::Mapping`, but takes one more template parameter for the type of a list of tree operations and a further constructor parameter for the instantiation of this list.

 .. code-block:: C++